kube-logging/kube-logging.github.io/content/docs/configuration/plugins/filters/dedot.md

 ### de_dot_nested (bool, optional) {#dedotfilterconfig-de_dot_nested}

-Will cause the plugin to recurse through nested structures (hashes and arrays), and remove dots in those key-names too.
+Will cause the plugin to recourse through nested structures (hashes and arrays), and remove dots in those key-names too.

 Default:  false